griffinbank/rules_clojure/README.md

 `clojure_gen_namespace_loader` generates a file with the specified filename and namespace.
 It `:requires` all namespaces found under `in_dirs`.
 The generated namespace defines a function `all-namespaces`.
 Your test runner can require that namespace.

-# Updating `rules_clojure` dependencies

-- Update the `artifacts` within `maven_install(name = "frozen_deps")` in `WORKSPACE`.
-- Run `REPIN=1 bazel run @unpinned_frozen_deps//:pin` to fetch the new dependency tree and write it out to `frozen_deps_install.json`.
-- Run `bazel sync` to ensure the latest deps have actually been pulled and are referenced as `http_file` entries in `external/frozen_deps/defs.bzl`.
-- Run `./tools/freeze-deps.py --zip deps/rules_clojure_maven_deps.zip`.
-- Check everything into the repository.

-## Why `rules_clojure_maven_deps.zip`?

-This is following a pattern used by the Bazel team to handle dependencies via `rules_jvm_external`, in `contrib/rules_jvm` and multiple others.
-The idea is as follows:
-- Pin dependencies with explicit checksum shas, so that if a package is compromised and a malicious version of an existing release is uploaded (or a new release that our Maven coordinates allow), we can detect and error on that.
-- Use standard Bazel tooling to fetch those dependencies:
-  - Has automatic checksum validation.
-  - Allows standard Bazel options to add URL mirrors, set authentication for hosts, etc.
-- Reference the pinned dependencies elsewhere in the package, so that the unpinned, non-Bazel-downloaded, versions are only used by the team maintaining the rules, when bumping the dependencies.

-This makes things much nicer and more standard for users of the rules.

 # Known Issues

 - builds are non-reproducible for one reason: